titumozammel/execution-excellence-system/README.md

 ### ADAPT

-Learn from changing conditions and results.
+Learn from changing conditions and results and adjust accordingly.

 ### GROW